Configuring LDAP Servers

 This article is for IT support.

-If you use a School Manager physical appliance, it connects to your LDAP server, downloads, and processes the requested data, then uploads the IDs to the School Manager cloud.
+If you use a Linewize appliance, it connects to your LDAP server, downloads, and processes the requested data, then uploads the IDs to the School Manager cloud.
 If you are using cloud-only filtering, the LDAP processing is done directly in the cloud.
 Once synced, groups can be used as classrooms in Classwize and where School Manager allows custom configurations by Group.

 Configuring LDAP Servers

 You cannot configure both the LDAP and LDAP Servers page in School Manager.
-If you have an existing LDAP configuration, you should migrate it across to the LDAP Servers page.
+If you have an existing LDAP configuration, you must migrate it across to the LDAP Servers page.

 1. Go to Configuration > Authentication > LDAP Servers.